“Let us read, and let us dance; these two amusements will never do any harm to the world.”

 People who knew Doreen and the shop back then often tell us stories of how the shop was something of a book cave of "organised chaos",

 only for die-hard book and bargain hunters.

-The bookshop rapidly became a local institution, and today Doreen’s work is continued by a team of dedicated volunteers working on a cooperative basis.
+The bookshop has become a local institution, and today Doreen’s work is continued by dedicated volunteers.

-Still somewhat cave-like, but cosy and with a lot more labels, we think of ourselves as a book heaven/sanctuary where you’ll find everything from popular titles to more obscure interesting and rare texts.
+Still somewhat cave-like - but cosy and with a lot more labels - we think of ourselves as a book heaven/sanctuary where you’ll find an, ahem, hodge-podge of everything, from popular titles to more obscure interesting and rare texts.

 All books are in good condition; some are brand new.

 And our name?
 The shop is named in honour of a cat most beloved to Samuel Johnson - poet, playwright, essayist, literary critic and lexicographer, famed for taking 9 years to write A Dictionary of the English Language (1755).
 It was the pre-eminent British dictionary until the completion of the Oxford English Dictionary 150 years later.
 The cat, Hodge, was immortalised in a characteristically whimsical passage in James Boswell’s Life of Johnson.
 Boswell wrote, "I never shall forget the indulgence with

 which he treated Hodge, his cat.”

 We are a registered charity (number 1193789).
 Our mission is to support the care, protection and humane treatment of cats and dogs by donating funds to specialist organisations.
 We also assist local pet owners by providing financial assistance towards vet bills.